LillianLuzinsky/gracias2/README.md

 ## Features
   - Login/Sign Up page
-  - Journal page, where you can submit your answers to each question of the app.
+  - Journal page, where you submit your answers to each question provided.
-  - History page, where you can read, edit or delete your diary entries in a calendar format.
+  - History page, where you read, edit or delete your diary entries in a calendar format.

 ---